 What’s Involved: Focus on Retrofit

 The rules and regulations around metering for electricity are the most stringent and are the focus here.
-When it comes to any utility metering project it’s always best to work with a provider that works with multiple meter manufacturers and can tailor a project to your specific building requirements.
+When it comes to any utility metering project, it’s always best to work with a provider that works with multiple meter manufacturers and can tailor a project to your specific building requirements.

 Smart Meter versus Submeter?

-The term “submeter” refers to any meter that is installed after the bulk meter to read a specific area (a suite for example) or even a piece of equipment on a property.
+The term “submeter” refers to any meter that is installed after the bulk meter to read a specific area (a suite for example) or even a piece of equipment on the property.
 It can be nothing more than a simple “dial under glass” meter.
 “Smart meters” incorporate any number of additional capabilities:

 Easy, Fast Installation

 Installing meters is a simple exercise when dedicated crews are used.
 They understand the working environment in a residential building and legislative requirements.
 There is very little disturbance to the building and the residents.
 Meter panels are quite compact and are easily installed within existing electrical closets in the building corridor – a critical feature for markets like Vancouver where every square foot counts.
-Other than a few minutes to verify the suite is properly connected to the submeter, there is no in-suite work.
+Other than a few minutes to verify the suite be connected correctly to the submeter, there is no in-suite work.
 Disruption to power in-suite is just a few hours.
 Depending on building configuration the installation of water meters may occur either outside or within the suite itself, with all other associated equipment installed in common areas.

 The Billing Process